 The reason authentic brand storytelling through social media is such a huge deal right now is because today’s savvy consumer is doing their research.
 One Instagram post showing someone they know or respect loving your product is more likely to convert than other forms of marketing — 11 times more likely, according to Social Media Today.

 Need a little help with your storytelling?
-Learn How to Create a Brand Style Guide for your business.
+Learn How to Create a Brand Strategy for Business.
+Includes links to examples and templates!